k4rtik/techglider.in/content/quote/2011-03-06-i-am-free-no-matter-what-rules-surround.markdown

 - quote
 ---

-I am free, no matter what rules surround me.
+> I am free, no matter what rules surround me.
 If I find them tolerable, I tolerate them; if I find them too obnoxious, I break them.
 I am free because I know that I alone am morally responsible for everything I do.

-Robert A. Heinlein, "The Moon Is a Harsh Mistress", 1966.
-Source:http://en.wikiquote.org/wiki/The_Moon_Is_a_Harsh_Mistress
+---Robert A. Heinlein, "The Moon Is a Harsh Mistress", 1966.
+Source: http://en.wikiquote.org/wiki/The_Moon_Is_a_Harsh_Mistress